Japan quarantines cruise ship as toll of new virus grows

 As thousands of hospital workers in Hong Kong went on strike to demand the border with mainland China be closed completely, the city announced that all people entering from the mainland, including Hong Kong residents, must be quarantined for 14 days.
 Tokyo Olympics organizers, meanwhile, said they are increasingly worried about the disruption the virus is causing ahead of the games, which open in less than six months.

 To reduce the danger of exposure for health workers, Beijing is seeking to develop a robot to administer throat tests.
-Separately, Shanghai announced that all schools will delay reopening until at least the end of February, rather than mid-month as originally planned.
+Separately, Shanghai announced that all schools will delay reopening until at least the end of February, rather than the middle of the month as originally planned.
 The exact date will depend on how the outbreak develops.

 As examples of anti-Asian discrimination mount, U.N.
 Secretary-General Antonio Guterres appealed for “international solidarity” and support for China and other countries hurt by the virus.
 He urged a stop to any stigmatization of innocent people.